 If they take over the case early, the latter will know to wait and file the compensation claim at the right time.
 If they take the case at the last minute, gathering the necessary evidence could be challenging.
 Since we provide free case evaluations, many of our clients call us right from the hospital bed.
 Our pedestrian accident lawyers always have our clients’ best interests at heart.

-Discuss Your Case with a Nettles & Morris Pedestrian Accident Lawyer in Henderson, NV
+Discuss Your Case with Nettles Morris Law Firm

 If you were the victim of a pedestrian accident, you too can benefit from a free consultation.
-You can schedule it by calling (702) 710-9964.
+Contact us at (702) 410-6239 and schedule today.
 Our Henderson pedestrian accident lawyer will answer all your questions and provide all the advice you need.